meeshkan/purescript-typelevel-parser/README.md

 ## Example

-Let's take a simple query string, ie `foo=1&bar=2&baz=3`.
-Let's call it **NumberQL**.
-The AST to describe this is that the keys must be composed of lowercase letters and the values must be an integer.
-Each business has their own NumberQL spec - for example, one supports keys `gold&silver&bronze` and another supports keys `earth&wind&fire`.
+Let's take a simple spec, ie `foo&bar&baz`.
+Let's call it **TypeQL**.
+The AST to describe this is that the keys must be composed of lowercase letters separated by an ambersand.
+Each business has their own TypeQL spec - for example, one supports keys `gold&silver&bronze` as strings and another supports keys `earth&wind&fire` as ints.
 In code, we want to represent the spec as `{ key1 :: Int, key2 :: Int }`.

 At Meeshkan, let's say our spec is `python&javascript&java`.
 We encode it like this.